kristopolous/music-explorer/readme.md

     + touch /sd/mp3/label/chrismckenzie/astrophilosophy/no

 And there we go.
 A placeholder file is put there so that when album-get comes through again, it won't try to grab it again.

+After you exit this tool, the diligent students will notice a few dot files have been created:

+    $ ls -1 .*
+    .dl_history
+    .listen_all
+    .listen_done

+Here's the one you want to look at (The other two are just for management/overhead)

+### .listen_done - the list of releases you've gone through.

+The format is

+    path __rating__ date

+This is so you can do something like:

+    $ awk ' { print $NF } ' .listen_done | sort | uniq -c

+And see how many you go through every day.
+Kinda interesting.

+You can also do this:

+    $ grep rating_5 .listen_done

+And see all the stuff you gave a high rating to.

 ... there's a lot more ...
 I'll write later